bersercz/verbose-computing-machine/README.md

 ## About Cars Dataset
 ### Here,
 ### The data of different cars is given with their specifications.
 This data is available as a CSV file.
-We are going to analyze this data set using the Pandas DataFrame.
+I'm going to analyze this data set using the Pandas DataFrame.

  ``` python
 car.shape